 South Australia has a proven record of success in developing new food industries too, including establishing developing an ocean-to-consumer value chain partnership for the lucrative abalone market and introducing consumers to products such as verjuice, capers and Australian native herbs and spices.

-The majority of South Australian food manufacturers and producers are small to medium enterprises, often owner-operated and family owned.
+The majority of South Australian food and beverage manufacturers and producers are small to medium enterprises, often owner-operated and family owned.
 Amongst these are many now managed by successive generations of the establishing family, such as Thomas Foods International, Coopers Brewery, Haigh’s Chocolates, Robern Menz, Barossa Fine Foods, Spring Gully Foods and Beerenberg.

 Discover the regions and foods of South Australia